yewstack/yew/docs/concepts/components/callbacks.md

 ### send_message

 Sends a message to the component.
-Messages are handled by the `update` method which decides whether the component should re-render.
+Messages are handled by the `update` method which determines whether the component should re-render.

 ### send_message_batch